WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Level_Shifting_Lab/index.md

 In order to calculate a level-shifting voltage divider, we need to do three things:

-1. Calculate maximum R1 resistance based on how much power the sub-circuit on `Vout` requires 2.
+1. Calculate maximum R1 resistance based on how much power the sub-circuit on `Vout` requires.
+2. Calculate the total resistance of bottom half of the divider.
-3. Subtract the ADC resistance from `R2` in the solution.
+3. Subtract the ADC resistance from the bottom half of the divider to get the R2 value.

 ### Step 1: Calculate maximum R1 resistance, based on ADC power requirements.